 Note that the slopes in the maximum current boundaries could have been reduced in these examples, but the downward sloping boundaries are useful for avoiding higher power dissipation areas.

 The circuits used to create the graphs in Figure 27 are also useful when an ADW model is fitted to a transistor.
 The performance in the ADW can be compared to measurements or the performance obtained in a harmonic-balance simulation, and corrections can then be made to the ADW model to improve the correlation.

 When a model has been fitted to the transistor, the Figure 27 circuits can also be used to establish the range of intrinsic or external harmonic reflection coefficients over which the performance targeted can be achieved (load-pull).
 Note that when power contours and efficiency lines are generated with the CIL wizard, the harmonics are assumed to be the ideal harmonics for the class of operation assumed.
+However, the base-class performance sets the upper limit for continuous-mode operation too and the continuous-mode terminations can be obtained by adjusting the base-class terminations appropriately.
+The price to pay is an increase in the intrinsic output voltage or current, with additional penalties by the transistor knee if the current is increased (see Figure 28).
+An increase in the voltage can also be a problem if the breakdown voltage of the transistor is not high enough.

 The circuit shown in Figure 29 was used to find the optimum Class-F harmonic terminations for the transistor used.
 The transformers shown are used to control the harmonic terminations presented to the transistor.
-The transformer on the load side transforms the load impedance of the circuit to the required level inside the passband and presents an open at the insertion point in the circuit outside the passband.
-The centre transformer performs similarly for the second harmonic - It presents an open outside the second-harmonic band and the stub impedance inside the second-harmonic band.
+The transformer on the load side transforms the load impedance of the circuit to the required level inside the passband and presents an open to the left of the insertion point in the circuit outside the passband.
+The centre transformer performs similarly for the second harmonic - It presents a shunt open outside the second-harmonic band and the stub impedance inside the second-harmonic band.
 The transformer on the left sets the third-harmonic terminations.
 The lossless series LC resonator to the left of the fundamental-frequency transformer controls the external fundamental-frequency reactance presented to the transistor.